RukoBlood/jenny-mod-re-clean/README.md

 Go check it out: https://github.com/ReverseEngineeringEnthusiasts/Jenny-Mod-Fapcraft

 Also found out that This mod was obfuscated with Zelix KlassMaster 13

 ## About

 Initial goals of this project
-- Reverse engineer the extreme obfuscation that has been applied jar-wide
+- Reverse engineer the extreme obfuscation that has been applied jar-wide (Done!
+ZKM has fallen)
 - FOSS!
-- Clean up code
+- Clean up code (pretty much done)

 ## Tools, AI and mods that i used to reverse engineer this Mod

 - Giga IDE CE 2025.1
 - Konloch's bytecode viewer 2.13.2
 - Google Gemini (free tier, no antigravity, no ai plus/pro).
 - SchnurriTV's Jenny Mod build v1.5.2 (As unobfuscated bytecode reference for class, field and methods names.)

 ## Building and/or running
+1. Get original fapcraft resources and move it in src/java/resources.
+2. Open this project in IntelliJ IDEA or Giga IDE.
-gradlew build
+3. gradlew build

-if successful - gradlew RunClient
+4. if successful - gradlew RunClient to test bugs in dev environment

+## Installation:
+After you fully compiled mod with assets, install it as default minecraft mod.

+Don't forget to additionally install geckolib.
+You can download it from curseforge/'rinth, or get it directly from libs folder.

 ## Obfuscation